mikeizbicki/cmc-csci040/hw_02/README.md

         1. The description should include a link to the original data source

-    1. Also include a link to this project webpage on your webpage
+    1. Include a link to this project webpage

-1. Upload your webpage to github.
-   Upload a link to your webpage and your python code for generating the plots to sakai.
+1. Upload a link to your github repo to sakai.

 ## Grading rubric